ECONOMY OVERVIEW

 Indian economic review

 Amidst the global energy crisis and continued supply-chain disruptions, the automotive industry players are exploring options to reintroduce the sector.
 By implementing cloud computing and electric vehicles technology, the industry is entering fast into a revolutionized age with the primary aim of offering the consumer a value-added experience.
-This sectors share of the national GDP increased from 2.77% in 19921993 to around 7.1% presently.
-It employs about 19 million people directly and indirectly.
-The Indian automotive industry has many opportunities for vehicle manufacturers, making it a viable option for business expansion.
-The electric vehicle (EV) market is estimated to reach Rs.
-50,000 crores in India by 2025.
+The Financial Year 2024-25 automobile sales data shows the industry had a stable year.

 Outlook

-The automotive outlook study has sized the global passenger vehicles and commercial vehicles combined sales were 92 million units in 2023 and is projected to reach 95 million units in 2024, witnessing a YoY growth of 3.1% from 2023 to 2024.
+The automotive outlook study has sized the global new vehicle sales in 2025 are expected to rise 1.7% year-over-year, to 89.6 million units, according to a new forecast by S&P Global Mobility.
 The automotive industry growth is influenced by various factors such as adoption of electric vehicles, development and manufacturing of long-range batteries along with installation of fast and ultra-fast charging points, introduction of autonomous vehicles and deployment of 5G connectivity.
 In addition, the automotive industry overview also covers several significant variables that have contributed to the used automobile, or preowned car, markets considerable expansion in recent years.
 The automotive industry is currently under constant pressure to adapt to new changes due to technological advancements and end-user preferences.
 Adoption of latest trends for customers is the foremost agenda of the OEMs and EV solution providing companies.
 Whereas, the study also focusses on the rising demand for electric vehicles, advancements in autonomous, 5G connectivity, smart & automated manufacturing, shared mobility and online sales of vehicles in automotive industry shaping the future market.

-Automotive Outlook Key development trends is as follows:
+Automotive Outlook Key development trends are as follows:

 1. Connected car launches grew constantly across all regions.